We may receive compensation when you click on links to products from our partners.

 After stating the reasons, mention your personal achievements in the second paragraph and also state why you want to remain a part of the company.
 You can mention the special training you received and skills which make you best suited for the position.
 Mention how the company improved your understanding of different fields.
 Also explain how you performed your duties at the job, what you did to improve the productivity of your department and why your current experience makes you suitable for the vacant position.

 In the third paragraph of your job transfer letter, discuss how you will handle the responsibilities for the new position when you’ll get it.
 Suggest how you’ll benefit the company and what you can do for its growth.
 Tell your employer that you’ll provide assistance with the training of the employee who takes over your previous position.

 In the last paragraph, ask the employer as to how he would like to further discuss your request i.e. via phone call or a personal meeting.
 Thank the employer for his consideration and then close the letter in a formal manner by writing “Sincerely,” with your name and signature.
 Attach supporting documents with your letter like

 Step #6 – Proof Read Your Letter

 Although this is the last step, it’s the most important step.
-Your transfer letter is probably one of the most important documents you will use in your career.
-You need to ensure it is as perfect as it can be.
-Use other tools as well, such as spell-checkers, grammar checkers (such as Essay On Time’s grammar checker) and other tools such as a famous plagiarism checker UK for students.
+Your transfer letter is probably one of the most important documents you will use in

 A poorly written letter will end any chance you have of getting your transfer.
 Leverage your friends and family to read a draft of your letter.
 A review can help spot if you’ve left out important information.
 Ask your reviewers if they understand your request and if they have any recommendations regarding changes.